-The development of mines and related facilities is contingent upon governmental approvals that are complex and time consuming to obtain and which may involve the coordination of multiple governmental agencies.
 Environmental and regulatory review has become a long, complex and uncertain process that can cause potentially significant delays.
-Obtaining these government approvals includes among other things, completing environmental assessments and engaging with local communities.
+Obtaining these government approvals includes among other things, completing environmental assessments and engaging with Indigenous and local communities.
 See "Environmental, Health, Safety & Sustainability Matters" for more information regarding Denison's community engagement.
-In addition, future changes in governments, regulations and policies, such as those affecting Denison's mining operations and uranium transport, could materially and adversely affect Denison's results of operations and financial condition in a particular period or its long-term business prospects.
+In addition, future changes in governments, regulations and policies, such as those impacting Denison's mining operations and uranium transport, could materially and adversely affect Denison's results of operations and financial condition in a particular period or its long-term business prospects.